+the

+the

-Table A4.2 is an estimate of the 2007 market shares for all oil products combined and the attendant measure of the structural degree of industry concentration, using cumulative market shares and Herfindahl -Hirschman Index (HHI) as criteria.
+structural degree of industry concentration, using cumulative market shares and Herfindahl - Hirschman Index (HHI) as criteria.
 As shown the market leader has 38% of the total while the top 4 have 71%.
 Combined with an HHI of 1963 this is indicative of a fairly concentrated market structure.
 It may be concluded that the Burkina market is of medium-high concentration with some potential for market domination by a combination of the players.